 Published benchmarks tend to favor Markdown on three common tasks:

-• Table extraction: a frequently cited GPT-based evaluation reports ~60.7% accuracy on Markdown tables vs ~53.6% on equivalent HTML tables, a 7-point gap on identical underlying data.
+• Table extraction: as cited in ReleasePad's analysisOpens in a new tab, a frequently referenced GPT-based evaluation reports ~60.7% accuracy on Markdown tables vs ~53.6% on equivalent HTML tables, a 7-point gap on identical underlying data.

 • Code block handling: Markdown fenced code with a language hint (```python) preserves the language signal cleanly; HTML often nests the language hint inside a class attribute (<pre><code class="language-python">) which the model has to parse out of the markup.